 - If using a tortilla press, place the dough disk in between the two flaps of plastic and then press it with the tortilla press.
 Carefully remove the flattened round of dough and repeat with the remaining 7 pieces. (ultimately you will do this with all 32 pieces.
 I like to form and fill 8 dumplings at a time).

 - If you are not using a tortilla press, you can still use the plastic bag trick only press down with your cleaver, plate, skillet or whatever you are using to flatten your wrappers.
 The wrapper should be very thin when you are done.
+If the dough cracks as you roll it, knead in 1 teaspoon of boiling water at a time until it becomes smooth and pliable.

-- Using your fingertips, pleat one side of the wrapper to create a crescent shape around the filling.
+- Spoon filling into the center of each wrapper.
+Using your fingertips, pleat one side of the wrapper to create a crescent shape around the filling.
 Fold the other side up to meet the pleated side and seal by pressing together with your fingers.
 Make sure the wrapper is completely sealed.
+Traditional har gow are pleated into a half-moon shape with 7–10 pleats, but neat folding matters more than the exact number.

 - Fill a skillet or pot that is wide enough for the basket to sit in or on top of and bring to a boil.
 Lower the heat to medium or medium-low to keep the water at a simmer.

 - Arrange the filled dumplings in a bamboo steamer that has been lined with a parchment paper or reusable liner, leaving about ½-inch of space between the dumplings.
 You will need to use several baskets, or cook the dumplings in several batches.
+Once the dumplings are arranged in the basket, cover the basket and set it over the pot with the simmering water.
+Steam the dumplings for 5 minutes.
+When fully cooked, the wrappers turn glossy and translucent and the shrimp become opaque and pink.

 - Serve immediately.